MHz Networks: Washington, D.C., broadcast operations

 MHz (pronounced "M-H-Z") Networks began as a project of the Commonwealth Public Broadcasting Corporation.
 The broadcaster's original stations were WNVT in Goldvein, Virginia, and WNVC in Fairfax, Virginia, which served the Washington, D.C., television market.
 International programming began on WNVC in 1996, branded "World View TV".
 In 2001, the two stations became known as MHz Networks, with WNVC becoming MHz1 and WNVT becoming MHz2.

 In the digital television era, WNVC and WNVT placed a set of twelve international news channels on their two signals.
 The final set of channels consisted of TRT World, CGTN America, CGTN Documentary, Africa Today TV, France 24, CNC World, Arirang, TeleSUR, Deutsche Welle, and Vietnet.
 Previous channels included NHK World, BVN, Al Jazeera English, Blue Ocean Network, SABC News International, NTA, Ethiopian Television, RT America, RT Spanish, VTV4, Euronews, CNC World, and TRT Türk.
 Two months before the end of broadcast operations in Washington, on February 1, 2018, RT America was dropped from WNVC's signal, apparently due to concerns that MHz Networks or CPBC would be required to register under the Foreign Agents Registration Act.

 In 2013, Commonwealth Public Broadcasting Corporation spun off the MHz Networks unit and sold the WNVC and WNVT towers.
 On April 1, 2018, MHz Networks exited the Washington, D.C. market after CPBC sold the stations' channel allocations in the Federal Communications Commission's ongoing spectrum reallocation auction.

-In November 2022, MHz Networks was acquired by Kino Lorber.
+In November 2022, MHz Networks was acquired by film distribution and home video company Kino Lorber.